RideXpress/docs/architecture/anypoint-platform-architecture/6-common-services.md

 ### 8.2.
 API Design Template
 API Design Templates provide a starting point for the consistent structure and design of MuleSoft API specifications based on RAML.
 The API design template contains the following to support a consistent design approach:
 - Standard structure for API Design Artifacts
-- Incorporation of common traits (published separately as common-traits-library).
+- Incorporation of common traits.
+Traits will be pusblished as single components, example: one RAML artifact for orderBy and a different trait for searheable.
+Unless multiple traits are used across different projects, a library will be created.
 These provide for common handling of the following API aspects
     - API Authentication related headers
     - API Error handling structures and example content
     - API health checks